RitikPatni/Front-End-Web-Development-Resources/README.md

 - [Brackets](http://brackets.io/) - With focused visual tools and preprocessor support, Brackets is a modern text editor that makes it easy to design in the browser.
 It's crafted from the ground up for web designers and front-end developers. **Open Source** | **All Platforms**
 - [Notepad++](https://notepad-plus-plus.org/) - Notepad++ is a free (as in "free speech" and also as in "free beer") source code editor and Notepad replacement that supports several languages. **Windows Only**
 - [Sublime Text](https://www.sublimetext.com/) - A sophisticated text editor for code, markup and prose. **All Platforms**
-- [Visual Studio Code](https://code.visualstudio.com/) - Code editing Redefined.It has syntax highlighting and autocompletion with IntelliSense, Git commands built-in, Extensible and customizable. **Open Source** | **All Platforms**
+- [Visual Studio Code](https://code.visualstudio.com/) - Code editing Redefined.
+It has syntax highlighting and autocompletion with IntelliSense, Git commands built-in, Extensible and customizable. **Open Source** | **All Platforms**

+### Visual Studio Code Extensions

+- [Auto Rename Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag) - When you rename one HTML/XML tag, automatically rename the paired HTML/XML tag.
+- [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) - This extension color codes various types of comments to give them different significance and stand out from the rest of your code.
+- [Bracket Pair Colorizor](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) - Colors matching brackets to make your code much more readable very helpfull.
+- [Live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) - A Quick Development Live Server with live browser reload.
+- [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) - Google Material themed icon pack.
+- [Path Intellisense](https://marketplace.visualstudio.com/items?itemName=christian-kohler.path-intellisense) - As you start typing a path in quotations, you will get intellisense for directories and file names.
+- [Polacode](https://marketplace.visualstudio.com/items?itemName=pnp.polacode) - You know those fancy code screenshots you see in articles and tweets?
+Well, most likely they came from Polacode.
+It's super simple to use.
+Copy a piece of code to your clipboard, open up the extension, paste the code, and click to save your image!
+- [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Format your code automatically on save.
+- [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) -  Settings Sync extension save your setting off in Github.
+Then, you can load them to any new version of VS Code with one command.

 **[⬆ back to top](#table-of-contents)**